 Customer lifetime value (CLV)

 Customer lifetime value is the total amount of revenue a single app user can generate over the entire period of their relationship with your application.
-Unlike the average revenue per user, this indicator takes into account both the direct revenue and indirect value a user generates.
+Unlike the average revenue per user, this indicator takes into account both the direct revenue and the indirect value a user generates.

 This means that CLV will be based on all transactions a customer conducts over a given period, such as in-app purchases, subscriptions, ad impressions, and others, as well as an indirect value, such as the number of users a given customer refers to your app.